Applied Learning Programme (ALP)

 In line with Singapore’s Smart Nation vision, part of the programme develops digital literacy in students with an exposure to coding and basic computing knowledge.
 This will equip them with computational thinking in preparing them to embrace and ride the wave of the digital world.
 To complement the coding skills, our students are guided to adopt a design mindset, focusing on solutions in creating an outcome of choice.
 For our students, this is accomplished through project-based learning tied in with issues related to the home, school or community issues.

 A tiered approach is adopted to cater to different student’s needs and abilities.
 At Tier 1, all students will be enriched through the 3-year programme spanning Secondary 1 to 3.
-There are opportunities for students who are interested to develop a deeper understanding and grow their expertise to be enrolled in the Tier 2 programmes, which comprises more extensive projects and attachments to professionals in the STEM industries.
+There are opportunities for students who are interested to develop a deeper understanding and grow their expertise to be enrolled in the Tier 2 programme, which comprises more extensive projects and attachments to professionals in the STEM industries.

 Talent development programme: